Generative AI at GWU: Awareness, Literacy, and Integration

 - See [[genAI Staff Working Group]]

-7. Delivery of multiple presentations and discussion on genAI
+7. Delivery of multiple presentations and discussions on genAI

 8. Creation of a genAI website for the library